The Queen of Spades (opera): Act 3

-By the Winter Canal, Liza waits for Herman: it is already near midnight, and though she clings to a forlorn hope that he still loves her, she sees her youth and happiness swallowed in darkness.
+By the Winter Canal, Lisa waits for Herman: it is already near midnight, and though she clings to a forlorn hope that he still loves her, she sees her youth and happiness swallowed in darkness.
 At last he appears, but after uttering words of reassurance, he starts to babble wildly about the Countess and her secret.
-No longer even recognizing Liza, he rushes away.
+No longer even recognizing Lisa, he rushes away.
 Realizing that all is lost, she commits suicide.